Cat stories for kids are the focus in this article. Kids relate well to stories about animals and in particular cats and dogs.

 It is good to just read for the sake of reading and the enjoyment it brings.

-A beautifully illustrated picture book with catchy rhymes, both guaranteed to catch the attention of young readers.
-The book is suitable for preschoolers and early learners but actually will appeal to all ages and particularly cat lovers.
+A beautifully illustrated picture book about cats with catchy rhymes, both guaranteed to catch the attention of young readers.
+The book is suitable for pre-schoolers and early learners but actually will appeal to all ages and particularly cat lovers.

 This is a clever little book about Clicker the Cat who apart from being very cute has an important message about using digital media.
 The message is to ensure children know a healthy balance between screen time and playtime.
 It is something we have to incorporate into children’s education and at home.